Supreme Council, Scottish Rite, Northern Jurisdiction, USA: 20th and 21st centuries

-The headquarters of the NMJ was located in downtown Boston for much of the 19th and 20th century moving to Lexington, Massachusetts in 1968.
+Originally located in New York, the headquarters of the NMJ was in downtown Boston for much of the late 19th and 20th century.
+From 1927 to 1968, the offices were located in the Statler Hotel, moving to Lexington, Massachusetts in 1968.
+In 1975, the Supreme Council founded the Museum of Our National Heritage, now the Scottish Rite Masonic Museum & Library, in Lexington, Massachusetts.
 In 2013, the headquarters building was sold to the town of Lexington, with the offices of the Sovereign Grand Commander moving into the Scottish Rite Masonic Museum & Library located next door.